shivam-chavan-17/chat/README.md

 # Chat Interface Project

 This is created using React.js which implements a simple chat interface.
-The project includes multiple components like Navbar, ChatList, MessageInput, MessageList, and Footer.
+The project includes multiple components like Navbar, ChatList, ChatWindow, MessageInput, and Footer.
 This project aims to demonstrate how to build a chat-like UI.

 ## Available Scripts